AJ1904/Natural-Language-Processing/README.md

 - Recognized the limitations of input IDs and gained insights into attention masks.
 - Explored and experimented with versatile and customizable tokenizer methods.

+# Chapter 3: Fine Tuning A Pretrained Model
+- Explored datasets available in the Hub for various tasks.
+- Learned loading and preprocessing datasets, including dynamic padding and collation techniques.
+- Implemented fine-tuning and evaluation procedures for a model with your custom data.
+- Created a training loop from scratch for lower-level model training.
+- Utilized 🤗 Accelerate to streamline the training loop for multiple GPUs or TPUs.

+# Chapter 4: Sharing Models And Tokenizers
+- The Hugging Face Hub serves as a central platform for discovering, using, and contributing state-of-the-art models and datasets.
+- It hosts a diverse range of models beyond 🤗 Transformers, covering NLP, speech, vision, and more from various frameworks like Flair, AllenNLP, Asteroid, pyannote, timm, etc.
+- Models are hosted as Git repositories, ensuring version control and reproducibility.
+- Sharing models on the Hub opens access to the community, simplifying usage and eliminating the need for individual model training.
+- Each shared model automatically comes with a hosted Inference API, enabling users to test it with custom inputs directly on the model's page.
+- Accessing and utilizing any public model on the Hub is free, while private sharing options are available through paid plans.

+# Chapter 5: The 🤗 Datasets Library
+- Acquired the ability to load datasets from diverse sources: Hugging Face Hub, local machines, or remote servers.
+- Employed Dataset.map() and Dataset.filter() functions for data manipulation and cleaning.
+- Swiftly switched between various data formats like Pandas and NumPy using Dataset.set_format().
+- Crafted and uploaded a custom dataset to the Hugging Face Hub.
+- Leveraged Transformer models to embed documents and constructed a semantic search engine utilizing FAISS.

+# Chapter 6: The 🤗 Tokenizers Library
+- Proficiency in training a new tokenizer by leveraging an existing one as a blueprint.
+- Mastery in employing offsets to link token positions back to their original text span.
+- Clear understanding of the distinctions between BPE, WordPiece, and Unigram tokenization methods.
+- Capability to combine various components from the 🤗 Tokenizers library to construct a customized tokenizer.
+- Application of the created tokenizer within the 🤗 Transformers library for practical usage.

+# Chapter 7: Main NLP Tasks
+- Familiarity with selecting the optimal architecture (encoder, decoder, encoder-decoder) for specific NLP tasks.
+- Clear understanding of the disparity between pretraining and fine-tuning language models.
+- Proficiency in training Transformer models using either the Trainer API with distributed training features provided by 🤗 Accelerate or TensorFlow and Keras, based on the chosen approach.
+- Comprehension of the significance and constraints associated with metrics such as ROUGE and BLEU in text generation tasks.
+- Competence in interacting with fine-tuned models, both on the Hub and through the pipeline available in 🤗 Transformers.

+# Chapter 8: Building And Sharing Demos
+- Creation of Gradio demos using the Interface API, configuring diverse input and output formats.
+- Various methods for sharing Gradio demos, including temporary links and hosting via Hugging Face Spaces.
+- Integration of Gradio demos with models and Spaces on the Hugging Face Hub.
+- Exploration of advanced functionalities such as storing demo state and implementing authentication.
+- Mastery of data flow and layout control within demos using Gradio Blocks.

 # Acknowledgements
 - Hugging Face: [The Hugging Face Course 2022](https://huggingface.co/learn/nlp-course).